 To provide customers seamless end–to–end experiences, the bot will need access to backend systems.
 In healthcare institutions, these could include the data warehouse, electronic medical record (EMR) systems, appointment booking systems and insurance policy administration systems.
 The bot agent needs to be able to integrate with these systems via making calls about application programming interfaces (API) .

 |PRO TIP 3: Explore options where a conversational AI can parse such information but then ‘de-identify’ in order to protect user privacy.|

-What KPIs Should the Chatbot Meet?
+What KPIs Should the Virtual Assistant Meet?

 A common scenario in conversational AI projects goes something like this.
-An enterprise works with a vendor, prepares the necessary data, trains the bot and during the testing phase, different functions expect different things out of the chatbot.
+An enterprise works with a vendor, prepares the necessary data, trains the bot and during the testing phase, different functions expect different things out of the virtual assistant.
 The call-centre teams want more useful responses, customer service heads want the bot to be more accurate, marketing teams want more leads while other departments may just want the bot to be more “smart” or “human”.

 These are all different KPIs so it is imperative for the entire organisation to align at the start of the implementation.
 Not only that, it is important to measure and define what the “current state” is, and extrapolate that to what Years 1 to 3 would look like, with the assumptions stated clearly.